orgvue2/gizmocookbook/chapter9/expression_pane_table.md

 view.changeset()._action.filter(c=>c==actionType).count;};
 ```

-This has 2 main consequences
+This has 2 main consequences:
 * Expression pane tables can be generated simply by typing the global expression name: global.changes()
 * Expressions can be stored in useful ways.